SeanLehey/Locating-Rogue-SSIDs-with-Kismet/README.md

 ### Installing Kismet

 Kismet is preinstalled on Kali Linux.
 If using another distro, refer to the official installation documentation on Kismet's website (https://www.kismetwireless.net/docs/readme/installing/linux/)

+## Setup and Usage

+After installing all necessary software and drivers, it's time to launch Kismet.
+In your console, type `sudo kismet -c wlan1`.
+This launches Kismet and incorporates the live data gathered by the WiFi adapter in monitor mode.

+You will observe new device detections within the console:

+>picturehere<

+However, the information we're after is more conveniently viewed in a GUI.
+Tab to your browser and navigate to `http://localhost:2501` and create an account and password: